It’s hard to resist the pulse-quickening action in Masters of the Air – review

-Masters of the Air review: It’s hard to resist the pulse-quickening action of this epic World War II story
+Masters of the Air review: It’s hard to resist the pulse-quickening action of this epic Second World War tale

-Steven Spielberg and Tom Hanks round out their World War II trilogy, this time taking the fight to the skies
+Steven Spielberg and Tom Hanks round out their trilogy, this time taking the fight to the skies

-Gale “Bucky” Cleven (Austin Butler) and John “Buck” Egan (Callum Turner) are pilots in the 100th Bomb Group, an American Air Force unit known by its infamous nickname, The Bloody Hundredth.
+Gale “Buck” Cleven (Austin Butler) and John “Bucky” Egan (Callum Turner) are pilots in the 100th Bomb Group, an American Air Force unit known by its infamous nickname, The Bloody Hundredth.
 That moniker wasn’t applied, like Bloody Mary, because of their violence in the field, but because of the huge casualties they suffered during bombing raids deep into Nazi territory.
-Bucky and Buck, both Majors in the company, are two sides of the same psychological coin: Butler’s Bucky is quiet, ruminative, and deliberate, while Turner’s Buck is impetuous, bombastic, and daring.
-When things go wrong, as they invariably do in a tin can hurtling through the air (“It’s 25,000 ft up, 50 degrees below zero, the piss freezes against their skin,” one doctor observes, drily), the Bloody Hundredth will have to rely on this combination of nerve and bravado.
+Bucky and Buck, both majors in the company, are two sides of the same psychological coin: Butler’s Buck is quiet, ruminative, and deliberate, while Turner’s Bucky is impetuous, bombastic, and daring.
+When things go wrong, as they invariably do in a tin can hurtling through the air (“It’s 25,000ft up, 50 degrees below zero, the piss freezes against their skin,” one doctor observes, drily), the Bloody Hundredth will have to rely on this combination of nerve and bravado.

 With Butler and Turner in the captain seats, the company is rounded out by an ensemble cast of familiar faces.
 Red hot Irish actor Barry Keoghan plays against type as a nice, affable bloke, Kurt, who proves too sweet for his own good, while Anthony Boyle, best known for his stage work in Harry Potter and the Cursed Child, is Harry Crosby, a navigator struggling to find his wings.
 “I could make overthinking into an Olympic sport,” he tells a convalescing comrade.
 Like its forebear Band of Brothers, which starred then-up-and-comers Andrew Scott, Dominic Cooper, James McAvoy, and Tom Hardy, Masters of the Air casts a host of young British actors graduating from shows like Emmerdale, Last Tango in Halifax and even The Archers to this huge American production with a rumoured quarter-billion-dollar budget.
 It is testament, then, to the strength in depth of British acting, that the ensemble pulls together beautifully, acquiring the neat, mechanised hum of a B-17 engine.